jhucompilers/fall2020/assign/assign02.md

 You will need to implement the following intrinsic functions to work with `VAL_CONS` and `VAL_NIL` values.

-The `cons` intrinsic function takes two arguments, and returns a `VAL_CONS` value where the associated cons cell has the first argument value as its *cdr*, and the second argument value as its *car*.
+The `cons` intrinsic function takes two arguments, and returns a `VAL_CONS` value where the associated cons cell has the first argument value as its *car*, and the second argument value as its *cdr*.

 The `car` intrinsic function takes one argument, which must be a `VAL_CONS` value, and returns the associated cons cell's *car* value.